Ekiden: Comparison to cross country

-For the athletes, ekiden provides an experience quite different from for track and field.
+For the athletes, ekiden provides an experience quite different from track and field.
 In Japanese secondary and tertiary education, ekiden racing gives the school's long distance runners a team racing experience that parallels but is yet different from cross country running as practiced in North American secondary and tertiary schools.

 School-based teams and competition in the name of one's school are highly prized concepts common to both Japan and North America.
 It has been pointed out that such fervor over school sports is not shared by all, such as Korea where after-school academic clubs are more the norm, a point of worry for some track and field enthusiasts.

 Other similarities between high school cross country as conducted in North America and high school ekiden in Japan include the season (autumn), approximate team size (5 to 7 competitors), and competition taking place on non-track venues.
 The differences are significant.

 Unlike the American school sports clear distinction of "track season" and "cross country season", the Japanese autumn ekiden races are intermingled with standard track competitions, although many autumn track meets have a narrow focus, calling themselves "long distance" meets.
-Japan has a very highly structured format leading to a national high school championship for track in early August and for ekiden in late December, whereas the USA school format ends at state championships in both sports.
+Japan has a very highly structured format leading to a national high school championship for track in early August and for ekiden in late December, whereas the US school format ends at state championships in both sports.
 Japanese school ekiden teams compete infrequently, some only once or twice between September and December, unless they qualify to go on to higher levels; nationals are held in late December.
 American school cross country teams typically race almost weekly during September and October, with a narrowed set of school teams competing for state championships in late October or November.
 December post season American races like the Nike Cross Nationals and the Foot Locker Cross Country Championships are not officially school based.